Dinkan

-Dinkan is a fictional anthropomorphic superhero mouse who appears in an eponymous Malayalam comic story series in children's magazine Balamangalam.
+Dinkan (malayalam: ഡിങ്കൻ) is an Indian cartoon character created by N. Somasekharan and artist Baby in 1983.
+The series is about Dinkan, a fictional anthropomorphic superhero mouse who appears in an eponymous Malayalam comic story series in children's magazine Balamangalam.
 Some modern day rationalists of Kerala use Dinkan to mock organized religion and religious intolerance.

 History

 Dinkan (ഡിങ്കൻ) was created by story-writer N. Somasekharan and artist Baby in 1983.
 Dinkan was one of the earliest superhero characters created in India and it quickly became popular among children.
 Like Terrytoons created Mighty Mouse and several other superhero characters, Dinkan borrowed a few traits from the iconic DC Comics character Superman.
 He also had characteristics of Iron Man.

 Character biography

 Dinkan was born in Pankila forest, somewhere in Kerala, India.
 He was a naughty mouse, who wasn't disciplined.
 During one of his escapades, Dinkan was abducted by aliens from an unknown planet.
 They conducted experiments on him which ended up giving him superior strength, enhanced senses and the ability to fly.
 Somehow Dinkan found himself back in the Pankila forest and he decided to use his powers for the well-being of animals in the forest.